eugeniop/blog/_posts/2019-11-15-loading-express-route-handlers-using-naming-conventions.markdown

 Now all I need to do is create a folder, drop an `index.js` file with the structure and worry about the routes.
 Everything else just works.
 And all is neatly contained in each folder.

-> I'm not sure if there are more _modejs kosher_ ways of achieving the same, but this works for me!
+> I'm not sure if there are more _nodejs kosher_ ways of achieving the same, but this works for me!
 If you have other ideas, let me know.